strongloop/loopback-component-passport/README.md

 - set up models with LoopBack
 - initialize passport
+- create Passport strategies from provider configurations
-- load the provider configuration and set them as Passport strategies with corresponding routes for auth and callback.
+- set up routes for auth and callback

 # Flows

 ## Third party login flow

+The following steps use Facebook oAuth 2.0 login as an example.

-1. A visitor uses Facebook (or other providers) login
+1. A visitor requests to log in using Facebook (or other providers), typically by clicking on a link or button backed by LoopBack to kick off oAuth 2.0 authorization code flow
+2. LoopBack redirects the browser to Facebook's authorization endpoint so that the user can log into Facebook and grant permissions to LoopBack
+3. Facebook redirects the browser to a callback URL hosted by LoopBack with the oAuth 2.0 authorization code
+4. LoopBack makes a request to the Facebook token endpoint to get an access token using the authorization code
-2. LoopBack receives the Facebook profile
+5. LoopBack uses the access token to retrieve the user's Facebook profile
-3. LoopBack searches the UserIdentity model by (provider, externalId) to see there is an existing LoopBack user for the given Facebook id
+6. LoopBack searches the UserIdentity model by (provider, externalId) to see there is an existing LoopBack user for the given Facebook id
-4. If yes, set the LoopBack user to the current context
+7. If yes, set the LoopBack user to the current context
-5. If not, create a LoopBack user from the profile and create a corresponding record in UserIdentity to track the 3rd party login.
+8. If not, create a LoopBack user from the profile and create a corresponding record in UserIdentity to track the 3rd party login.
 Set the newly created user to the current context.

 ## Third party account linking flow

+The following steps use Facebook oAuth 2.0 login as an example.

-1. Log into LoopBack first
+1. The user log into LoopBack first directly or through third party login
-2. Access a backend on behalf of the logged in LoopBack user
-3. Link accounts for a given backend to the current user
+2. The user clicks on a link or button by LoopBack to kick off oAuth 2.0 authorization code flow so that the user can grant permissions to LoopBack
+3. Perform the same steps 2-5 as third party login
+4. LoopBack searches the UserCredential model by (provider, externalId) to see there is an existing LoopBack user for the given Facebook id
+5. Link the Facebook account to the current user by creating a record in the UserCredential model to store the Facebook credentials, such as access token
+6. Now the LoopBack user wants to get a list of pictures from the linked Facebook account(s).
+LoopBack can look up the Facebook credentials associated with the current user and use them to call Facebook APIs to retrieve the pictures.

 # Use the module with a LoopBack application